-Expression 3.17 is often referred to as $Erlang\ C$ formula or $Erlang\ formula$ of the second kind.
+Expression 3.24 is often referred to as Erlang C formula or Erlang formula of the second kind.
 The Erlang C formula has been derived for lost calls held systems (LCH) long before the M/M/c model was developed.
-Most performance characteristics of interest may be expressed in terms of this expression, i.e.
+Most performance characteristics of interest may be expressed in terms of this expression.
+Consequently it will be used to derive the average queue size L_q